-NOTE: Some embassies will reject your COE application if you do not have the correct format for the Health Insurance.
-In order to have the correct insurance for the COE.
-You may check HERE.
+NOTE: Some embassies will reject your COE application if you do not have the correct format for Health Insurance.

 In case the foreign national does not have a valid visa or has an expired non-immigrant visa, he or she can submit all the required documents and a filled-in visa application requesting for the Non-immigrant visa and the Thai embassy or consulate will issue the certificate of Entry and the visa altogether.

 - Assistance in visa application (non-immigrant O visa and tourist visa)